maiqueb/ovirt-security-groups-demo/README.md

 The networking API port security parameter has two different objectives: it limits the MAC addresses that can communicate via the logical port, and also indicates that security groups are applied to the logical port.
-This means that a port with active port security that doesn't belong to any security group will be isolated from the network.
+This means that a port with active port security, that doesn't belong to any security group, will be isolated from the network.

 In oVirt, port security is enabled by default.
 Despite that, connectivity between the VMs is provided out of the box, through the [Default group](#default-group) concept.

-Port security is an attribute applied to the logical port, **and** also to the logical network.
+Port security is an attribute applied to the logical port, as well as to the logical network.
 Port security at network level means that logical ports created in that network will inherit the port security value from the network - unless specified at port level.

-Updates to the port security at network level **will not** cascade down to the existing ports - e.g. it will only impact newly created ports.
+Updates to the port security at network level **will not** cascade down to the existing ports - i.e. it will only impact newly created ports.

 In oVirt, the user can set the port security for the logical network through the UI; its value can be either enabled, disabled, or unspecified - in which